bastien-pruvost/dotfiles/README.md

       - Tap to Click > on
     - Scroll & Zoom
       - Smart zoom > off
-- Finder
+- Finder > Settings
   - General
-    - New Finder windows show: [Downloads]
     - Show these items on the desktop: disable all
+    - New Finder windows show: [User]
+  - Tags
+    - Disable all Tags
   - Sidebar:
+    - Activate Recents, Desktop, Documents, Downloads, [User]
+    - Disable all iCloud
-    - activate all Favorites
+    - Activate all locations except [Computer]
-    - move Library to Favorites
+    - Move Dev to Favorites in Sidebar
-  - Show only:
-    - Desktop
-    - Downloads
-    - Documents
-    - [User]
-    - Library
-  - Tags
-    - disable all
+    - Disable all Tags
   - Advanced
-    - Show all Filename Extensions
+    - Show all filename extensions > on
-    - Remove Items from Bin after 30 Days
+    - Keep folders on top
+      - In windows when sorting by name > on
+      - On Desktop > on
+    - When performing a search > "Search Current Folder"
+- Finder > View
-    - View -> Show Preview (e.g. image files)
+  - Show Preview

 ## **Initialize `chezmoi` and sync .dotfiles**